growgraph/graflo/docs/examples/example-5.md

 ```

 This creates `TablePattern` instances for each table, which:

-- Map table names to resource names
+- Map table names to resource names (e.g., `users` table → `users` resource)
 - Store PostgreSQL connection configuration
-- Enable the Caster to query data directly from PostgreSQL
+- Enable the Caster to query data directly from PostgreSQL using SQL

+**How Patterns Work:**

+- Each `TablePattern` contains the PostgreSQL connection info and table name
+- During ingestion, the Caster queries each table using SQL `SELECT * FROM table_name`
+- Data is streamed directly from PostgreSQL without intermediate files
+- This enables efficient processing of large tables

 ### Step 6: Ingest Data into Graph Database

-Finally, ingest the data from PostgreSQL into your target graph database:
+Finally, ingest the data from PostgreSQL into your target graph database.
+This is where the actual data transformation and loading happens:

+**What happens during ingestion:**

+1. **Resource Processing**: For each resource in the schema, the system queries the corresponding PostgreSQL table using SQL and streams rows from PostgreSQL without loading everything into memory.

+2. **Vertex Creation**: For vertex table resources, each row becomes a vertex.
+Column values become vertex properties, and the primary key becomes the vertex key/index.

+3. **Edge Creation**: For edge table resources, each row becomes an edge.
+Foreign keys are used to find source and target vertices, additional columns become edge weight properties, and the edge connects the matched source vertex to the matched target vertex.

+4. **Batch Processing**: Data is processed in batches for efficiency.
+Vertices are created/upserted first, then edges are created after vertices exist.

+5. **Graph Database Storage**: Data is written to the target graph database (ArangoDB/Neo4j/TigerGraph) using database-specific APIs for optimal performance.
+The system handles duplicates and updates based on indexes.

 ```python
 from graflo import Caster